-In a highly competitive, commoditised B2C environment, BRAND is the only moat a company can rely on for sustainable margins and profitability.
+Brand affinity in a highly competitive, commoditized B2C environment, BRAND is the only moat a company can rely on for sustainable margins and profitability.
 It’s easier said than done, but what makes a brand is an interesting question to ponder.
 All consumer-facing businesses strive to register a certain kind of reputation through their products with various tools available at their disposal whether it is designed, messaging, positioning etc. Albeit, very few managed to achieve the esteemed status where the customer is willing to pay extra bucks for the brand, they want themselves to be associated with.

 BRAND IS NOT WHAT YOU SAY IT IS, IT’S WHAT THEY SAY IT IS – Marty Neumeier